robvoe/ez-disk-cache/README.md

 - Automatic cleanup in order to keep user-defined quota,
 - If the decorated function returns an Iterable (List/Tuple/Generator), the values are automatically stored in a shelf and can be retrieved lazily with optional, subsequent discarding.
 This enables the application to handle sequences of large data chunks that altogether wouldn't fit into memory.

 Cache instances are organized as sub-folders inside a **cache root folder**.
 The latter optionally can be defined by the user and gets passed to the decorator.
 If not provided by the user, the default cache root location is `main_script_location/<name of decorated function>_cache_root`.
-Nevertheless, the user is encouraged to choose a **unique cache root folder** for each decorated function, since *disk_cache* might output cryptic warning messages in case two functions share a mutual cache root folder.
+Nevertheless, the user is encouraged to choose a **unique cache root folder** for each decorated function, since *ez-disk-cache* might output cryptic warning messages in case two functions share a mutual cache root folder.

 ```python
 import time